Legal-NLP-EkStep/rhetorical-role-baseline/README.md

 ## License
-The automatic structuring dataset is distribued under the [CC BY-SA 4.0](http://creativecommons.org/licenses/by-sa/4.0/legalcode) license.
+BUILD dataset is distribued under the [CC BY-SA 4.0](http://creativecommons.org/licenses/by-sa/4.0/legalcode) license.
 The code is distribued under the Apache 2.0 license.